ArthurBeznik/cms_ingenius/README.md

    ```

 2. **Install Dependencies**

    ```bash
    npm install
    ```

 ## Setup

-1. **Configuration**
+1. **Configure the Application**

-   The project uses a `config.ts` file located in `src/config` for environment settings (e.g., API version, port).
-You can modify this file as needed.
+   The project uses a `config.ts` file located in `src/config` to manage environment variables.
+Update the configuration to set key variables like `PORT` and `BASE_URL`.
+The file also defines paths to the JSON data files for courses, modules, and lessons.

+   Modify the `config.ts` file as needed for your environment.

 2. **Sample Data**

    Initial data for courses, modules, and lessons is stored in JSON files located in `data/`.
-Modify these JSON files (`courses.json`, `modules.json`, `lessons.json`) to seed the system with initial data.
+Modify these files (`courses.json`, `modules.json`, `lessons.json`) to seed the system with initial data.

 ## Running the Application

+### Running Locally

-1. **Starting in Development Mode**
+1. **Start the Application in Development Mode**

    ```bash
    npm run dev